IBM/cloud-pak/repo/case/ibm-ucd-prod/README.md

 This CASE contains two inventory items:
 - A helm chart that deploys a single server instance of IBM UrbanCode Deploy that may be scaled to multiple instances.
 - An operator that deploys a single server instance of IBM UrbanCode Deploy that may be scaled to multiple instances.

-- The Persistent Volume access modes ReadWriteOnce (RWO) and ReadWriteMany (RWX) are both supported for use with IBM UrbanCode Deploy server.
+The Persistent Volume access modes ReadWriteOnce (RWO) and ReadWriteMany (RWX) are both supported for use with IBM UrbanCode Deploy server.
 However, ReadWriteMany is required to successfully scale to more than one replica/instance of the server.

+## Kubernetes Roles and Personas
+- Operator - The Kubernetes cluster administrator role is required when working with the UCD server operator.
+This role is required to add a new CustomResourceDefinition (CRD) named ucdservers.urbancode.ibm.com to the cluster.
+Once the CRD has been added to the cluster, an instance of the operator can be installed into a namespace by a user with the namespace administrator role.
+After the UCD server operator is running, users can create UcdServer resources.
+- Helm Chart - Users with the namespace administrator role can install the UCD server using the helm chart.

 ## Prerequisites